louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Unavoidable risks: local perspectives on water contact behavior and implications for schistosomiasis control in an agricultural region of Northern Senegal [^850ca942].
 The American Journal of Tropical Medicine and Hygiene (2019).
 Medium credibility.

 Children only know swimming.
 You know, they are happy when they bathe.
-It’s a kind of a pool.
+It's a kind of a pool.
 They like that.
 In this moment, if you go to the lake, you find children in the process of bathing.
-It’s this that… gives us bilharzia.
+It's this that… gives us bilharzia.
 (68-year-old female gardener, Lake Village W)

 Adult participants in focus group discussions often emphasized the importance of protecting children from schistosomiasis.
 Some mentioned that they forbid their children from going to the water points at hot times of day.
 They also said that many parents do not enforce rules about water contact with their children.
 Following this thread, the same woman from Lake Village W continued:

 Nobody now controls their children.
 No one controls anything anymore.
 They [the children] are there [at the water access point].
 Every child who pees, he pees blood.
 Because now we sit and let the children be.
 They will bathe.
 Nobody holds them back.
 If we had said, if they have given up bathing only, bilharzia would leave here.
 Because she [schistosomiasis] had left here.
 But she [schistosomiasis] came back.
 Because we let the children swim, swim, swim.
 (68-year-old female gardener, Lake Village W)

-Even so, for those parents who did make rules regulating their children’s contact with water, adult focus group participants described the difficulty of enforcing rules.
+Even so, for those parents who did make rules regulating their children's contact with water, adult focus group participants described the difficulty of enforcing rules.
 With these hurdles to reducing exposure among kids along with the health-livelihood trade-offs that many adults face, it is understandable that the local sentiment of schistosomiasis being an unavoidable artifact of the disturbed landscape has become pervasive.
 A 60-year-old female gardener from Lake Village W articulated this sense of inescapability:

-It [water contact]’s not good for you.
-It’s not good.
+It [water contact]'s not good for you.
+It's not good.
 But we have no choice… Because we, we are near the lake.
-If you say that I will not do it [go to the lake] … it is certainly not possible.
+If you say that I will not do it [go to the lake]… it is certainly not possible.
 It cannot happen like this.
 Fortunately, we pray for ourselves and he [Allah] gives us medicine [praziquantel]… But we cannot protect ourselves… we are not easy to protect.
 (60-year-old female gardener, Lake Village W)

 ---

 ### Not as simple as it seems: extensive facility and training gaps in nursing home bathing [^f8f6b929].
 Infection Control and Hospital Epidemiology (2023).
 Medium credibility.

-Standardized observation of bed baths and showers for 100 residents in 8 nursing homes revealed inadequate cleansing of body sites (88%–100% failure) and >90% process failure involving lather, firm massage, changing dirty wipes or cloths, and following clean-to-dirty sequence.
+Standardized observation of bed baths and showers for 100 residents in 8 nursing homes revealed inadequate cleansing of body sites (88%–100% failure) and > 90% process failure involving lather, firm massage, changing dirty wipes or cloths, and following clean-to-dirty sequence.
 Insufficient water warmth affected 86% of bathing opportunities.
 Bathing training and adequate resources are needed.

 ---